-Esophageal perforation is a hole in the esophagus.
+An esophageal perforation is a hole in the esophagus.
 The esophagus is the tube that food and liquids pass through on the way from your mouth to your stomach.
-Perforation of the esophagus is uncommon, but it is a serious medical condition.
+Perforation of the esophagus is uncommon, but it’s a serious medical condition.

-An esophageal perforation is most often repaired surgically.
-The condition can be fatal if left untreated.
+An esophageal perforation is usually repaired surgically.
+The condition can be life-threatening if it’s left untreated.

 The most common cause of esophageal perforation is injury to the esophagus during another medical procedure.

-Any medical instrument used in a diagnostic or treatment procedure can potentially rupture the esophagus.
+Any medical instrument used in a diagnostic or treatment procedure can potentially perforate the esophagus.
 Modern, flexible medical instruments are less likely to cause this type of damage than less advanced equipment.
-The risk of perforation during a given procedure is extremely low.
-An esophagogastroduodenoscopy, the most common cause of this condition, carries only a 0.03 percent risk of perforation (Mueller et al., 2011).
+The risk of perforation during a procedure is extremely low.

-Other, even less common causes of esophageal rupture include:
+Other, less common causes of esophageal perforation include:

 - tumors in the throat